smarie/python-makefun/docs/index.md

 It currently supports three ways to define the signature of the created function

- - from a given reference function, e.g. `foo`
+ - from a given reference function, e.g. `foo`.
  - from strings, e.g. `'foo(a, b=1)'`
  - from `Signature` objects, either manually created, or obtained by using the `inspect.signature` (or its backport `funcsigs.signature`) method.